-Las Vegas Airport Tower Closes After Controller Gets Virus
+Las Vegas airport tower closes after controller gets virus

-(Bloomberg) — An air-traffic controller at the Las Vegas McCarran International Airport tower tested positive for Covid-19, prompting the closing of the facility and a dramatic reduction in the rate of flights.
+An air traffic controller at the Las Vegas McCarran International Airport tower tested positive for COVID-19, prompting the closing of the facility and a dramatic reduction in the rate of flights.

 The controller was found to have the virus Wednesday, the Federal Aviation Administration said in a statement on Thursday.
-As of 9:08 a.m. local time, airlines had canceled 463 flights to and from the airport, or more than 35%, according to the flight-tracking website FlightAware.
+As of 9:08 a.m., airlines had canceled 463 flights to and from the airport, or more than 35%, according to the flight-tracking website FlightAware.

 The FAA is transferring partial control of flights to a nearby facility that oversees traffic in that region.
 While most airports with commercial service have towers, airliners are allowed to land without the assistance of tower controllers by following special procedures.